-- 12. The application has been subject to formal statutory and non-statutory consultation including notification letters sent to the occupiers of 7 properties (initially) in the vicinity of the application site. - 13.
-Following receipt of new plans altering the access into the site and relocating cycle storage consultees and neighbours were re-notified of the application.
-In addition to this a further consultation with consultees and neighbours was undertaken in April 2023 to include the owners / occupiers of the 4 new properties to the north east of the application site in Pinnock Place. - 14.
+- 11. The application has been subject to formal statutory and non-statutory consultation including notification letters sent to the occupiers of 7 properties in the vicinity of the application site. - 12.
+Following receipt of new plans altering the access into the site and relocating cycle storage consultees and neighbours were re-notified of the application. - 13.
 Ward Member - The Ward Member, Cllr.
 Mrs Clair Bell has requested that the application be determined by the Planning Committee.

-15. Pluckley Parish Council - Object:
+14. Pluckley Parish Council - Object: